 What do I do if I suspect academic dishonesty?

-- If you still suspect academic dishonesty, obtain a copy of the Student Contract Agreement and then investigate the matter and discuss it with the student(s) involved.
+- If you still suspect academic dishonesty, investigate the matter and discuss it with the student(s) involved.

 - If the student denies responsibility and you are persuaded that there was no academic misconduct, then the matter ends.

 - If the student admits the violation, then you may agree to no-contest resolution that results in the standard sanction (the "XF" grade).
 Both parties must agree that a violation occurred and that the "XF" is an appropriate sanction.
-Contact the Coordinator of the Academic Honor Council (AHC) in the Office of Academic Affairs.
-The Coordinator will meet with the student(s) to witness the agreement and to assist you in discussing the importance of the academic honor code.
+Contact the Coordinator, who will then meet with the student(s) to witness the agreement and to assist you in discussing the importance of the academic honor code.